-7. Teachers
+OD 1 7.
+Teachers

-Indicate all the methods the district has used to provide instructional technology professional development with teachers. (check all that apply)

-During the past year, how many of your teachers have engaged in professional development dedicated to instructional technology elements?
-Select one from the list

-Were these professional development opportunities for teachers created by the district or purchased from a vendor?
+leacners Indicate all the methods the district has used to provide instructional technology professional development with teachers. (check all that apply) Face-to-face During the past year, how many of your teachers have engaged in professional development dedicated to instructional technology elements?
+Select one from the list Were these professional development opportunities for teachers created by the district or purchased from a vendor?
 How is your district measuring/capturing the impact/effectiveness of the teacher professional development provided?

-Do you see better results on teacher behavior/response depending on whether the PD was provided face-to-face, virtually or self-paced?
+Do you see better results on teacher behavior/response depending on whether the PD was provided face-to-face virtually or self-paced?
 Please describe.

-If available, please provide the link(s) to digital/eLearning resources for teachers.

-8. Students

-Indicate all the methods the district has used to communicate about eLearning and/or virtual learning with students.
+If available, please provide the link(s) to digital/eLearning resources for teachers .
+Does access to these resources require a login?
+Select Yes or No Students Indicate all the methods the district has used to communicate about eLearning and/or virtual learning with students.
+Face-to-face